 During the early phases of a brand naming project, there should be many key strategic conversations—one of which being the potential for the name to exist globally.
-There are obvious pros to having a single brand name marketed globally, but is it worth the challenge?
+There are obvious pros to having a single brand name marketed globally, but is it worth the challenge for you and your healthcare branding agency?

 Another scenario that may facilitate the need for a different brand name by geography would be when the geographic commercialization rights belong to a different partner sponsor in a collaboration agreement.